-By long tradition, Episcopalians do not schedule weddings during the seasons of Advent (the season before Christmas) and Lent (the season before Easter).
-There are also other days and times when weddings shall not be celebrated, so early communication with the clergy is important to good planning.
+By long tradition, Episcopalians do not schedule weddings/blessings during the seasons of Advent (the season before Christmas) and Lent (the season before Easter).
+There are also other days and times when services shall not be scheduled, so early communication with the clergy is important to good planning.

 FINAL RESPONSIBILITY FOR THE SERVICE

 As in every service of the Church, the Rector is charged by Canon Law with the final responsibility for determining the appropriateness of all arrangements and details, although s/he may deputize other clergy to make these judgments.
 If there are matters in question, the final decision rests with the Rector.